Bernard T. Espelage: Bishop of Gallup

 On July 20, 1940, Pope Pius XII appointed Espelage as the first bishop of the newly formed Diocese of Gallup.
 He received his episcopal consecration at St. Monica Church in Cincinnati, Ohio, on October 9, 1940, from Archbishop John T. McNicholas, with Bishop Joseph H. Albers and Archbishop Joseph Ritter serving as co-consecrators.
 Espelage attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965.
-During his 29-year-long tenure as bishop, he increased the number of Catholics from 30,000 to 79,260; priests from 32 to 108; and parishes from 17 to 53.
+During his 29-year-long tenure as bishop, the number of Catholics in his diocese increased from 30,000 to 79,260; priests went from 32 to 108; and parishes from 17 to 53.

 Retirement and legacy

 Espelage retired as bishop of Gallup on August 25, 1969; he was named titular bishop of Penafiel by Pope Paul VI on the same date.
 Espelage died in Gallup on February 19, 1971 at age 79.